daeunyeo/Pediatric-brain-age/README.md

 2. **Step 2 — Regression**: Can FC patterns predict continuous age?
 This reframes the same data as a finer-grained estimation problem.

-Moving from classification to regression on the same pipeline was intentional: it demonstrates that the representation (FC matrix) is not task-specific, and allows a direct comparison of what each problem formulation reveals.
+Moving from classification to regression on the same pipeline was intentional: the same FC representation handles both tasks, and the comparison shows what each formulation reveals about the data.

 ### Why Brain Age Gap?

 Predicting chronological age is not the end goal.
-The **Brain Age Gap** — the residual between predicted brain age and actual age — is the informative quantity.
+The **Brain Age Gap**, defined as the residual between predicted brain age and actual age, is the informative quantity.
 A positive gap indicates that the brain appears more mature than expected for the child's age; a negative gap indicates the reverse.
 This residual has potential value as an individual-level indicator for developmental evaluation in educational or clinical contexts.